vmx17/NetProjection/README.md

 ## Update

+- 9/23/2022
+  In develop branch;

-- 9/22/2022 delete SimpleMath part from "_CppWinRTComponentProjectionSample.sln_".
+  - delete SimpleMath part from "_CppWinRTComponentProjectionSample.sln_".
 Now it has only one *.idl, "BoxRenderer".
 It just a SwapChainPanel.
+  - properties are removed from BoxRenderer.
+  - the Ci7 branch was deleted.

-- 9/21/2022 reduce parameters and properties from the experimental souce Ci7.
+- 09/21/2022 reduce parameters and properties from the experimental souce Ci7 branch.

+- 09/14/2022

-- 09/14/2022 Fix reference bug on _StubWinUI3Desktop.sln_.
-Change property from _BackColor_ to _BoxSize_.
+  - Fix reference bug on _StubWinUI3Desktop.sln_.
+  - Change property from _BackColor_ to _BoxSize_.
 Because WinUI3's SwapChainPane does not have the BackColor property then define an independent property (not used, currently).
-CsWinRT was added/updated to required projects.<br>
+  - CsWinRT was added/updated to required projects.
     _StubWinUI3Desktop_ has a normal SwapChainPanel at the first page to compare WRC's SwapChainPanel-based user control.

-- 09/05/2022 SwapChainPanel placed in XAML in Generic.xaml directly (but it did not work).
-Property changed to represents background color (but it does not work).
-- 09/06/2022 by JunjieZhu-MSFT's comment, the compile errors were disappeared.
+- 09/09/2022

-- 09/09/2022 I realize that the SwapChainPanel is not shown.
-Add normal SwapChainPanel (in WinUI3) page to compare propergated from NuGet package (in C++/WinRT). and realized that SwapChainPaned does not appeared to the consuming app.
+  - I realize that the SwapChainPanel does not appeare to the consuming app
+  - Add normal SwapChainPanel (in WinUI3) page to compare propergated from NuGet package (in C++/WinRT). and realized that SwapChainPaned.
 Though I've once put DirectX resource on it but delete again.

+- 09/06/2022

+  - by JunjieZhu-MSFT's comment, the compile errors were disappeared.
+(Thanks!)

+- 09/05/2022

+  - SwapChainPanel placed in XAML in Generic.xaml directly (but it did not work).
+  - Property changed to represents background color (but it does not work).

 ## Reference